inwonakng/ethical_ai/ethicssite/survey/generation/readme.md

 ## Concepts

-### Scenerio
+### Scenario

 Each scenario is composed of n number of combinations.
-Using `Generator.get_scenario(n)` will return a randomly generated scneario that follows the default rules
+Using `Generator.get_scenario(n)` will return a randomly generated scenario that follows the default rules

 ### Combo

-Combo is a part of a scenerio.
+Combo is a part of a scenario.
 E.g.

 ```json
 {